-While something like Google Analytics might be better at getting data on website traffic, page views and the like, Mixpanel looks at how real users behave online, and gives teams the ability to target them individually or as a group.
-Mixpanel's analytics and data allows products to aim for long-term client retention, rather than just swinging for one-off conversions.
+While something like Google Analytics might be better at getting data on website traffic, page views, and the like, Mixpanel looks at how real users behave online and gives teams the ability to target them individually or as a group.
+Mixpanel's analytics and data allow products to aim for long-term client retention, rather than just swinging for one-off conversions.

 For more tools for analytics, see our Trello board.